saxent/hpcnow-labs/04-workload-manager.md

 ## Slurm Workload Manager
 Slurm is the software responsible for managing and allocating the cluster resources when you submit a job.
 You need to define the job requirements in order to submit a job.
-The most common used parameters are:
+The most commonly used parameters are:

 * ```-J JobName``` Job name
 * ```--time=DD-HH:MM:SS```: The expected time the job will run for (walltime).
 Format DD=days, HH=hours, MM=minutes, SS= seconds